-Winter’s Edge includes seven stories written by seven authors in a literary “Where’s Waldo.”
-The stories recount the travels through time and across the globe of three daggers forged in sixth century Rome.
+Winter's Edge includes seven stories written by seven authors in a literary “Where’s Waldo.”
+The stories recount through time and across the globe the travels of three daggers, which were forged in sixth century Rome.
 In each story, set in a different century and a different place, one of those finely-crafted daggers, each with a silver, snarling wolf’s head atop the handle, plays an important part in the experiences of characters who come alive on the page (or screen, if you will).

 This anthology is cleverly conceived and expertly rendered.
 Very impressive work from a stable of fine writers.